martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

       --format string        The output format, can be [text|json]. (default "text") -h, --help                 help for arduino-cli

-Use "arduino-cli [command] --help" for more information about a command.
+Use "arduino-cli [command] --help" for more information about any command.
 ```

 [Arduino syntax highlighting]:https://github.com/sudar/vim-arduino-syntax